vernonmu/DevMtn-React-Introduction/README.md

 If everything worked correctly your browser should look like this:
 ![png](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/three.png)

-## Step 2 - Assigning Variables to State
+## Step 2
 #### Summary
-What is state?
+In this step we are going to assign variables to state which we will need to keep track of information during run time.
 State is an object that can determine how components function.
-On this state object you can put however many properties you need and the entire component has access to them.
+On the state object you can put however many properties you need and the entire component has access to them.
+You are also not limited to what you can assign the properties.
+You can use variables, int, strings, functions, etc...

 For example if you had:
 ````jsx
 this.state = {
 	header: 'My Awesome Header'